YinHk-Notes/C-Sharp-cheatsheet/c# concepts/keywords/in.md

 ## `in` (parameter modifier)

+The `in` keyword is used in the following contexts:

+- generic type parameters in generic interfaces and delegates.
+- As a parameter modifier, which lets you pass an argument to a method by reference rather than by value.
+- `foreach` statements for iteration.
+- `from` clauses in LINQ query expressions.
+- `join` clauses in LINQ query expressions.

 `in` is used to state that the parameter passed **cannot be modified by the method**.

 The `in` keyword in C# is used to specify that a method parameter is passed by reference, but the called method cannot modify the argument.